abnerrjo/BlogSourceCode/source/_posts/2017-01-28-eyeball-tracking-for-mouse-control-in-opencv.markdown

 Looking good so far!

-## Detecting eyeball
+## Detecting iris

-Now we have detected the eyes, the next step is to detect the eyeballs.
+Now we have detected the eyes, the next step is to detect the iris.
 For that, we are going to look for the most "circular" object in the eye region.
 Luckily, that's already a function in OpenCV that does just that!
 It's called `HoughCircles`, and it works as follows: It first apply an edge detector in the image, from which it make contours and from the contours made it tried to calculate a "circularity ratio", i.e., how much that contour looks like a circle.

-First we are going to choose one of the eyes to detect the eyeball.
+First we are going to choose one of the eyes to detect the iris.
 I'm going to choose the leftmost.

 ``` c++ eye_detector.cpp
 cv::Rect getLeftmostEye(std::vector<cv::Rect> &eyes)